 Waskom, R., & Neibauer, M. (2012).
 Glossary of Water Terminology.
 Colorado State University Extension (Fact Sheet No. 4.717).
 Fort Collins, CO: Colorado State University Extension.

-A collection of useful agricultural water knowledge terms.
+A collection of useful agricultural and landscape irrigation terms.

 Colorado State University Extension Glossary of Water Terminology: